Alfred Young Allee

-Alfred Young Allee (September 14, 1905 – January 13, 1987) was the American grandson of Alfred Allee who became sheriff of Karnes County, Texas in 1892.
-He was born in La Salle County, Texas and became a Texas Ranger like his father and grandfather.
+Alfred Young Allee (September 14, 1905 – January 13, 1987) was an American law enforcement officer and member of the Texas Ranger Division.
+He was the grandson of Alfred Allee, who became sheriff of Karnes County, Texas, in 1892.
+Born in La Salle County, Texas, he served as a game warden, deputy sheriff, and Texas Ranger over the course of his career.

-Early history
+Early life and career

-In 1926, Alfred was a game warden in Zavala County, Texas and became a deputy sheriff for the county in 1927.
+Allee was born in La Salle County, Texas.
+In 1926, he was a game warden in Zavala County, Texas.
+In 1927, he became a deputy sheriff in Zavala County.

-Texas Rangers
+Texas Ranger service

-In 1931, Alfred joined the Texas Rangers was a part of Captain Light Townsend's C Company.
-In 1933, he resigned after Miriam "Ma" Ferguson was elected governor of Texas and became deputy sheriff in Beeville, Texas.
-Many other Texas Rangers also resigned at this time in protest of corruption from Ma's previous and future term.
+In 1931, Allee joined the Texas Rangers and served in Captain Light Townsend's Company C. In 1933, he resigned after the election of Governor Miriam "Ma" Ferguson and became a deputy sheriff in Beeville, Texas.
+He rejoined the Texas Rangers in 1935 after the election of Governor James V. Allred.

-In 1935, a new governor (James V. Allred) was elected and Alfred rejoined the Texas Rangers.
-Alfred ended up serving thirty-seven years as a Texas Ranger.

-Reputation
+Allee ultimately served for 37 years as a Texas Ranger.

+Role in farmworker unrest and litigation

-In 1966, Texas farm workers walked off their jobs to protest low pay and poor working conditions.
-To stop the strikes, the ranch owners called in the Texas Rangers, with Allee serving as captain.
-After the Rangers used biased enforcement (e.g., dispersing "crowds" of farm workers from the courthouse steps, while allowing other groups to congregate there) and violence, the farm workers brought a lawsuit against them, with Allee as the first-named defendant.
-The case was eventually heard in the U.S. Supreme Court as Allee v.
+In 1966, farm workers in Texas went on strike to protest low wages and working conditions.
+Ranch owners called in the Texas Rangers, and Allee, then a captain, was involved in the response.
+The Rangers' conduct during the dispute later became the subject of litigation brought by farm workers, with Allee named as the lead defendant.
+The case was eventually decided by the Supreme Court of the United States as Allee v.
 Medrano (1974).

-Delivering the court's decision, William O. Douglas told of a "violent and brutal" arrest led by Allee.
+Delivering the court's decision, Justice William O. Douglas told of a "violent and brutal" arrest led by Allee.

-America's Lost Treasures
+Legacy

-In July 2012, Captain Allee's gun was chosen during the first episode of America's Lost Treasures as "special recognition for the importance of the artifact in American history, which will be featured in a special exhibit at the National Geographic Museum in Washington, D.C., coming in 2013."
+In July 2012, Allee's gun was featured on the first episode of America's Lost Treasures.
+According to National Geographic, it was selected in recognition of "the importance of the artifact in American history" and was to be included in a special exhibit at the National Geographic Museum in Washington, D.C., in 2013.